 Pre-facelift models begin with the basic Expression+ trim.
 These cars come with 16-inch steel wheels, manual air conditioning, tinted windows and a DAB radio with Bluetooth connectivity.

-After the 2018 update, Play becomes the base model with 17-inch alloy wheels, dual-zone climate control and touchscreen satellite navigation.
+After the 2018 update, the Renault Kadjar Play became the base model with 17-inch alloy wheels, dual-zone climate control and touchscreen satellite navigation.

 On the inside